 The Plan is a defined contribution plan that was created as of January 1, 2001, as a result of the PBG 401(k) Plan being split into two separate 401(k) plans.
-The PBG 401(k) Plan was split into the PBG 401(k) Program and the Plan.
+The PBG 401(k) Plan was split into the PBG 401(k) Savings Program and the Plan.
 The participant's rights under both plans are identical, and have not changed due to the split.
 Each is a separate plan and has distinct participation criteria.
-Based on a change in the participant employment status, participants can transfer from the PBG 401(k) Program to the Plan.
+Based on a change in the participant employment status, participants can transfer from the Plan to the PBG 401(k) Savings Program.
 The Plan document designates the groups and classes of employees that are eligible to participate in the Plan.